Cry Uncle!: Cast

 Lloyd Kaufman, co-founder of Troma, has a cameo appearance as a hippie.
+When the original distributor, Cambist Film, went out of business, Kaufman acquired the rights and it is now part of the Troma library.

 Reception

-The film features a great deal of nudity, sex, drug use.
+The film features a great deal of nudity, sex, and drug use.
 The film was banned in Finland for the year following its release, and in Norway until 2003.
 In addition to becoming a cult classic, the film launched a string of Troma films that appeared in the 1970s, 1980s, and 1990s, many of them becoming cult films that ran on cable TV.

 During an interview featured in the Special Edition of the film's DVD, Allen Garfield says that Cry Uncle! is Oliver Stone's favorite comedy.